marielle-lopez/flow/README.md

 - Set up React with Typescript for the frontend and installed additional dependencies (React Spring, Tailwind CSS, React Hook Form, Zod, etc.)
 - Encountered a small issue related to CORS when trying to make requests to the backend from the frontend
     - Solved by enabling port 5173 as an acceptable endpoint to make requests to the backend, used this Spring blog post on [Spring CORS support](https://spring.io/blog/2015/06/08/cors-support-in-spring-framework)
-- Added basic methods to the frontend to get all tasks and a specific task from the backend, as well as add a task to the backend
+- Added basic methods to the frontend to:
+    - Delete or get a specific task, or get all tasks from the backend
+    - Add a task to the backend

 ## Important Notes
 - Run frontend on port 5173 (alternative is to alter port number passed into `@CrossOrigin` annotation)